av18or/Newgame/README.md

 # Newgame

-Inspiration and ideas for this project came from the following sources:
+Inspiration, ideas, and help for this project came from the following sources:

 1. "Build Tic Tac Toe with JavaScript" by Web Dev Simplified: https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw